jahirsadik/jahirsadik.github.io/_talks/seminar-sajib-mistry-curtin-university.md

 venue: "Digital Classroom, Independent University Bangladesh"
 date: April 18, 2024
 location: "Dhaka, Bangladesh"
 excerpt: "Attended the insightful seminar arranged by Sajib Mistry, PhD.
-Senior Lecturer, School of Elec Eng, Comp and Math Sci, Faculty of Science and Engineering, Curtin University, Australia"
+Senior Lecturer, School of Elec Eng, Comp and Math Sci, Faculty of Science and Engineering, Curtin University, Australia."
 ---

 Attended the seminar under the title “Accelerating Innovation: Unleashing Machine Learning in Distributed Services” on April 18, 2024.
 The seminar was supervised and facilitated by: Sajib Mistry, PhD.
 Senior Lecturer, School of Elec Eng, Comp and Math Sci, Faculty of Science and Engineering, Curtin University, Australia at Independent University Bangladesh, Digital Classroom.
 This presentation offered a deep dive into the research endeavours of the Curtin High-Performance Intelligent Systems (HIPS) group, specifically focusing on their expertise in micro-service architectures and distributed machine learning across a spectrum of industries and use cases.
 Additionally, sir discussed the evolving landscape of Computer Science research in Australia and explored the future potential collaboration prospects.